Learn how to cut butternut squash with ease, including halves and cubes. Plus, learn the right way to peel and prepare it for cooking.

 If you’re going to be cubing or slicing the squash to cook, then I do recommend peeling it during the cutting process.
 Peeling butternut squash is pretty straightforward.
 It has a thick, tough skin, so peeling can be a daunting task, but it’s easy.

 • I prefer to peel it after removing the ends and cutting the neck and the larger body apart.
 This creates more manageable pieces to handle.
-You can see which step this is during the cutting process below.

 • I recommend using a Y peeler for the smoothest process.
 Other types of peelers might be a little harder to use, especially if they’re flimsy.
 If you don’t have a peeler, use a small paring knife.